Logo LMD

 Impact of climate on renewable energies

-The InTRo team also contributes to interdisciplinary work at the interface between atmospheric and climate sciences and energy economics and engineering.
+The INTRO team also contributes to interdisciplinary work at the interface between atmospheric and climate sciences and energy economics and engineering.
 A first line of research of the team in this field deals with the potential, predictability and value of the Variable Renewable Energy (VRE, mainly wind and solar) ressource.
 It involves understanding the variability and trends of the VRE potential in association to dynamical and thermodynamical processes at scales ranging from the boundary layer to the planet; reexamining the statistical modelling of instant VRE value; improving sub-seasonal to seasonal prevision of VRE by combining dynamical and statistical models and estimating the economic value of such previsions.
 A second line of research is concerned with the long-term increase in the sensitivity of the energy system to meteorological conditions associated with increasing VRE penetration and with rising demand thermosensitivity due to electrification.
 These activities are underpinned by interdisciplinary collaborations within the Energy4Climate center.

 Non permanent: